Videos

 Selecting Assets for Bulk Edit:

-Navigate to the "Videos" section in the Media Library.
+• Navigate to the "Videos" section on your left sidebar.

 Managing Tags in Bulk: